raspberrypilearning/astro-pi-guide/assemble.md

-# Assemble the Astro Pi
+# Assemble the Sense HAT

-1. If you have not yet installed the Astro Pi HAT, now is the time to do so.
+1. If you have not yet installed the Sense HAT, now is the time to do so.
 Do this with the Raspberry Pi shut down, disconnected from the mains, and with all other cables disconnected.

-1. The Astro Pi HAT comes in a silver anti-static bag, along with the following fixtures and fittings:
+1. The Sense HAT comes in a silver anti-static bag, along with the following fixtures and fittings:

   - 1 x GPIO pin extension header
   - 4 x Hexagon stand-offs (female-to-female)